[Tokyo/Haneda] 3 Shrines Carefully Selected by GTN Staff! Learn Shrine Visiting Etiquette and Manners!

 Photo by Freepik

-After making your offering, bow deeply twice and clap your hands twice.
+After putting in your offering, bow deeply twice and clap your hands twice.

 2. Haneda Shrine

-Known as 'Ujigami-sama,' Haneda Shrine is revered as the guardian deity of the Haneda area.
+Haneda Shrine is known as the "Ujigami" (local deity) that protects the land of the Haneda area.

 Haneda Shrine